ChromeHellion/Demo-2/README.md

 5.) now use command " git remote add origin 'link of repository' " to add reference

 6.) to verify use " git remote -v"

+7.) use command " git push -u origin master"

+8.)
+Once -u (upstream) is used for the first time you can use " git push " the next time you want to push files into GitHub.